AXES-2MRS: A new all-sky catalogue of extended X-ray galaxy groups: Data

 To demonstrate the state of our new catalogue relative to the literature, we compare it with the MCXC in the $L_{\rm X}-z$ plane in Fig. \ref{lxz}.
 The MCXC consists of 1743 unique cluster detections representing a compilation of different catalogues based on RASS data, and ROSAT pointed data.
-Using MCXC mass estimates we find 905 AXES sources to be located inside $R_{200}$ of 838 unique clusters.
+Using MCXC mass estimates we find 905 AXES sources inside $R_{200}$ of 838 unique clusters.
 In Fig.\ref{lxz} we plot the full MCXC catalogue, zooming on the low-redshift ($z<0.2$) subspace, its overlap with AXES sources, and present the AXES-2MRS catalogue.
 MCXC, being a literature compilation catalogue, reveals clear signatures of different completeness below and above $10^{44}$ ergs s$^{-1}$.
 Nevertheless, for our purpose of illustrating the limitations imposed by using 2MRS as follow-up data, it is sufficient.
-The AXES-2MRS sources are limited to $z<0.08$ with incompleteness signatures appearing at $z>0.04$, which match the expectations on the completeness of the 2MRS catalogue.
+We note that for the overlapping systems in AXES and MCXC (blue triangles in Fig. \ref{lxz}), we quote $L_{\rm X}$ from the MCXC catalogue.
+AXES-2MRS sources are limited to $z<0.08$ with incompleteness signatures appearing at $z>0.04$, which match the expectations on the completeness of the 2MRS catalogue.
 At $z>0.1$, the extent of X-ray emission reaches AXES detection scales only for the most massive clusters, so the selection effects become noticeable close to a redshift of 0.2.
 At $z<0.04$ AXES-2MRS luminosities are located well on the extrapolation of the MCXC trends towards lower redshift, while MCXC itself does not have many systems in the same redshift range.
 We also cross-matched AXES-2MRS with the newly released X-ray-selected extended galaxy cluster catalogue (RXGCC, \citealt{RXGCC}), which is based on RASS and contains 944 systems.
 Within a 5$'$ radius (positional uncertainty of large X-ray sources at lowest detection significance), we identified 162 overlapping systems, out of a total number of 558 AXES-2MRS groups.
-To further illustrate the role of AXES-2MRS in enhancing the completeness of X-ray group catalogues, we compared our catalogue to the extensive eROSITA-based catalogue of galaxy clusters and groups \cite[eRASS1]{erass1}.
+To further illustrate the role of AXES-2MRS in enhancing the completeness of X-ray group catalogues, we compared our catalogue to the extensive eROSITA-based catalogue of galaxy clusters and groups \cite[eRASS1]{erass1_new}.
 With over 12,200 systems, eRASS1 covers a total of 13,116 deg${^2}$ in the western Galactic hemisphere of the sky and has a redshift range of $0.003 < z < 1.32$.
 Despite the majority (68$\%$) of eRASS1 systems being new identifications with no counterparts in the literature, we could match only 73 overlapping groups with AXES-2MRS within a 5$'$ radius and a redshift tolerance of 0.01.
 The published eRASS1 catalogues reach much fainter fluxes, but the source detection is limited to $3^{\prime}$, which is not optimal for low-redshift groups \citep{Kaefer2019}.
 In addition, the red sequence identification, employed in the identification of eRASS1 sources, is incomplete for groups \citep{rykoff14}.